kmcelwee/fsi-web-scraping-seminar/seminar-1/munge-json.md

     <summary><a class="btn btn-green">View examples</a></summary>
 <ul>
 <li>How will we consider artists that aren't on Twitter?</li>
+<li>What list of musicians should we consider?</li>
-<li>How will I get a financial data for all the artists?</li>
+<li>How will I get financial data for all the artists?</li>
 <li>Are different genders equally likely to be on Twitter?
 And what are the gender pay
     disparities in the music industry?</li>
 <li>How do we define "active on Twitter"?
 One tweet a week?
 A month?</li>
-<li>We'll have to manually relate artists to their Twitter accounts.
+<li>We'll have to manually tie artists to their Twitter accounts.
 How long will
     that take?</li>
 <li>How might outliers distort our calculation?
 The entertainment industry follows
     the power law, meaning a small number of people make a majority of the money.